ringo/ringojs.org/site/documentation/google_appengine.md

 # Google App Engine

+[Google App Engine] is a cloud PaaS (Platform-as-a-Service) product by Google.
+It allows building auto-scalable applications on top of the Google Cloud platform and provides fully managed services to developers.
-Ringo runs fine on [Google App Engine] for Java.
+Ringo runs fine on App Engine for Java.
 There are some limitations on App Engine compared to running on a dedicated server.
-For example, asynchronous or long running connections are currently not supported.
+For example, asynchronous or long running connections are currently not supported by App Engine itself.
-On the other hand Google App Engine provides many interesting [proprietary APIs].
+On the other hand it provides many interesting [proprietary APIs].

+It's no problem for Ringo to integrate and call the provided Java services.
+Storing entities into the App Engine Datastore, sending mails with the Mail API, or accessing the Memcache service is easy.
+Developers can use the normal Java integration Ringo has to call these services.
+It's also possible to use Datastore persistence frameworks like Objectify to make storing entities even easier.

 ## Local Setup